cl-library-docs/common-lisp-libraries/docs/postmodern.md

 ```lisp
 Function: (view-exists-p view)
 ```

+→ boolean

-Check whether a view exists.
-Takes either a string or a symbol for the view name.
+Tests whether a view with the given name exists.
+The name can be either a string or a symbol.

 ### with-column-writers